 Ageing in rural Nillumbik- Let's talk land management

 Managing rural land is rewarding but hard work.
 As people age, keeping land productive can be overwhelming.
 Through community-led approaches, we want to help ageing landowners remain on their land, and explore ways they can manage the threat of pests, weeds, and fire.
 Our Smart Farms- Sustaining Land, Sustaining People project is now undertaking a co-design process with community members to continue exploring community-led solutions.
-We will keep this page updated as the project progresses.

 52 Community members attended the community workshop in St Andrews, to hear from host guest speakers (below) and discuss community building, land-sharing and land management.
 Members shared inspiring ways people are helping community members stay on their land as they get older.

 - Smiths Gully General Store’s Lydia Heap shared how she’s using a small business to build a network of community care

 - Thanisa Adams of Wattle Gully Produce talked about her experience developing a market garden business on an established mixed livestock farm

 - Dunmoochin Landcare’s Mel Nelson shared how their community works together through neighbourhood working bees and group initiatives to address land management issues such as weed control

 The first co-design workshop event had 17 community members attend.
 Through this session, participants began developing trust within the group and an empathy for others’ perspectives on the complex issue of ageing in place and land management.

 A group agreement was established to outline the ways that the group wanted to work together throughout the co-design process.
 A series of case studies that outlined innovative approaches to ageing in place and land management was presented to the group along with opportunities, ideas and possible solutions that had been collated through initial stakeholder engagement and Workshop 1.